Thursday, 2 October 2025

 ╰───┴────────────────────┴───────────────┴───────────╯

 Second, the pipeline model makes function application go from left to right; the usual f(g(h(x))) is right to left from the argument.
-It is easier to successively refine the result by applying extra operations: easier to read and to edit in an interactive shell.
+It is easier to successively refine the result by applying extra operations if we write this $x | h | g | f - easier to read and to edit in an interactive shell.

 Why should you consider using it for shell scripting?
 Apart from the straightforward syntax and sensible try..catch error handling, for me it's how elegant it is to write self-documenting custom commands: